akbisw/CSStudyInstruments/bugs/sort_blk_file_type.md

 **Current Stage: Bug Identified**

 Potential lack of handling for block file type.
 Sort application may be responding to char filetype somewhere.
-Still need to verify whether this is an issue.
+But have not found any checks in the source code.
+Going to work on a patch to filter blk, chr and fifo.